tedneward/Azgaarnoth/Creatures/Gith.md

 >- **Languages** Gith
 >- **Challenge** 8
 >___
->***Innate Spellcasting (Psionics).***.
-The githyanki's innate spellcasting ability is Intelligence (spell save DC 13, +5 to hit with spell attacks).
+>***Innate Spellcasting (Psionics).*** The githyanki's innate spellcasting ability is Intelligence (spell save DC 13, +5 to hit with spell attacks).
 It can innately cast the following spells, requiring no components:
 >
 >At will: mage hand (the hand is invisible)
 >